- Shocks and struts replacement costs somewhere between $450 and $1,100.

 A typical shock and strut replacement can set you back anywhere between $450 and $1,100.
 However, keep in mind that this can vary depending on the type of vehicle suspension you have and your location.

 To begin with, shocks come in several grades, and you get what you pay for.
 But heavy duty shocks can sometimes cause a harsh ride much different from the OEM shock absorbers.
-Most shocks now are nitrogen-charged and actually help support the weight of the vehicle; older oil-only shocks didn’t do that.

 When a strut cartridge is purchased, it’s more affordable than buying the entire assembly because much of the old hardware (the spring, strut mount, etc.) are all re-used.
 But there’s extra labor in the breaking down of the shock.
 It requires a special spring compressor (don’t try it at home) and reassembling it, then reinstalling the assembly.
 Sometimes a wheel alignment may be necessary after strut replacement, depending on the suspension configuration, so that cost will need to be factored in (or not) depending on the vehicle.